moshimeow/moshimeow.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

 ---

-### *Update February 2025: I'd just like to shout out the [Linux VR Adventures](https://discord.gg/RnGMUKPMnj) discord server!
-I don't really work on this stuff anymore and it's basically all them doing stuff like this now.*
+### *Update February 2025: I'd just like to shout out the [Linux VR Adventures](https://lvra.gitlab.io/docs/community/) discord server!
+I don't really work on this stuff anymore and they are now the most active community I know of doing this stuff.*

 Somehow I put out enough fires that I can play
 VRChat on Linux without using SteamVR!
 Take a look: